Earnings

 Mentioned in this article

-Walmart Inc. shares declined approximately 0.3% to $130.81 in late morning trading on Monday, a modest retreat even as multiple brokerages increased their price objectives for the retail giant ahead of its upcoming quarterly results.
+Walmart Inc. (WMT) shares experienced a slight decline in Monday's late morning trading, dipping approximately 0.3% to $130.81.
+This modest retreat occurred even as multiple Wall Street firms raised their price targets for the retail giant ahead of its upcoming quarterly earnings report scheduled for February 19, 2026.

 Related Articles